 Are you planning on spending 3 days in Athens, Greece, but are unsure what to do?
 The ancient and sprawling city can feel a bit formidable for visitors, but no need to worry.
-Our 3-Day Athens Itinerary showcases the best of the city!
+Our 3-Day Athens Itinerary showcases the best spots!

 We spent weeks in Athens visiting the must-see attractions and seeking out hidden gems.
 The profound history in Athens is palpable – and can’t be missed.
 However, our itinerary of things to do in Athens in 3 days features more than the ancient past!